What Is a Progressive Web App (PWA) and Why Does It Matter in 2026?

 If you've heard the phrase 'progressive web app' in a meeting and nodded along without being entirely sure what it means, you're in good company.
-The term sounds technical, but the concept behind it is straightforward.
+If you're just starting to explore the concept, you can also check real-world implementations in our guide on progressive web app examples.

 A progressive web app is a website built to behave like a mobile app.
 It loads fast, works offline, can send push notifications, and sits on a user's home screen.
 The difference is that users get there through a browser, not the App Store.